Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 Registration

-Dr. Joachim Behar 21/01/2024 More Inforamtion
+Associate Prof. Joachim Behar 21/01/2024 More Inforamtion

 Excellent students will learn research methods and critical thinking in an active research laboratory in fields such as tissue engineering, biomaterials or bio-signals.
 Students will study the background and submit their laboratory plan for approval.
 The activity in the laboratory will be summarized in a written report and a seminar.